-During the time that the Redevelopment Plan is in effect, any party acting as a redeveloper (as defined in the LRHL) must obtain the approval of the Redevelopment Entity (unless the Entity has been dissolved in which event the municipal governing body assumes the responsibility).
-The Redevelopment Plan will remain in effect for 30 years until it is changed or rescinded.
+During the time that the Redevelopment Plan is in effect, any party acting as a redeveloper (as defined in the LRHL) must obtain the approval of the Borough of Allenhurst.
+The Redevelopment Plan will remain in effect until it is changed or rescinded.
 After that period the Zoning Ordinance will regulate the development of the Redevelopment Area.